 All courses are currently only visible to the users who have logged in.

-It is possible to limit accessibility by a setting a start date for the course.
+It is possible to limit accessibility by setting a start date for the course.
 Before the date, Users can enroll to the course but not begin it yet.
 Only after the starting date will the content become accessible and the enrollment will then be closed.

 All courses can be set to: